aitshuber/immunizecc/community-advocacy.md

         title: INTRODUCING BOOST TEXAS
         body_content: >-
-          The Immunization Partnership launched BOOST TEXAS to grow a team of immunization supporters who will take action as reliable sources across the state to provide Texans with the immunization information they want and need,.
+          The Immunization Partnership launched BOOST TEXAS to grow a team of immunization supporters (or 'Boosters') who will take action as reliable sources across the state to provide Texans with the immunization information they want and need,.

           The most influential messengers are neighbors, like you, talking to